badd-labs/badd-labs/labs/B2/README.md

 1. For all exercises, you should submit screenshots showing your contract executing the described workflow successfully.
     - If you fail to submit smart-contract code (in `.sol` file), your submission will be subject to up to 70% grade deduction.
-2. Submit your solidity smart contracts for each task.
+2. Submit your Solidity smart contracts for each task.
    - If you fail to submit the screenshots of the program execution, your submission will be subject to up to 50% grade deduction.
 3. For Exercise 2, report the values you calculate `?dxU` and `?dxV`.

+References
+---

+- [A]: A2mm: Mitigating frontrunning, transaction reordering and consensus instability in decentralized exchanges, Zhou, Liyi and Qin, Kaihua and Gervais, Arthur, https://arxiv.org/pdf/2106.07371 .